Members of the Abraham's group from the television show The Walking Dead:

 Due to the Anyone Can Die nature of the show and quickly moving plots, only spoilers from the current/most recent season will be spoiled out to prevent entire pages of whited out text.
-If you have not seen Season 1, 2, 3 and 4 read at your own risk!
+If you have not seen the first five seasons read at your own risk!

 open/close all folders